 - Format – the way an article is formatted has a massive impact upon its readability.
 We tend to use a lot of subheadings, a sprinkling of images, and short paragraphs.
 It’s important to break up your content into chunks so people can scan it.

 - Purpose – every good content marketing plan has a purpose…many purposes, actually.
 The ultimate goal is conversions, but within this broad goal, there are sub goals.
 Other goals may be to spread brand awareness, drive social engagement, grow email lists, provide education or improve SEO.
 Different purposes will naturally mean differing length requirements.

 - Audience – a huge part of content creation is knowing your audience: their needs, their interests, their passions, and their problems.
 Your goal is to create content your audience is going to read.

 - Medium – not all content is words.
-When I post an infographic, I typically use around 100 words to introduce the topic.
+When we post an infographic, we typically use around 100 words to introduce the topic.
 The rest of the words are in the infographic, which don’t really translate into an accurate word count metric.
 If you post a video, meme or infographic, word count becomes irrelevant.

-By no means am I saying that content length isn’t important.
-I’m saying that length isn’t the only thing you should be concerned about.
+By no means are we saying that content length isn’t important.
+We’re saying that length isn’t the only thing you should be concerned about.

 Anything you write for your blog or website must be 100% original.
 This means that the content can’t be redundant, duplicated or stolen.

 By redundant we mean content that basically repeats itself.
 For example, let’s say one day you might write an article on 14 SEO copywriting tips, and another day you might write about SEO copywriting advice.
 Those two articles are redundant if they basically say the same thing, so you’ll want to either get rid of one of them or revise the other to make it unique.

 11. Provide Practical Advice And Relevant Research

 One of the best ways to create value for your readers and to earn great links is to think of problems or issues that your readers are dealing with and then provide how-to articles or tutorials on that topic.